 Steel jackets, GBS (gravity base structures), decks and topsides modules.

 Semi-submersibles, tension leg platforms, spars, FPSOs and FSOs (Floating Production Storage and Offloading and Floating Storage Offloading), mooring systems, topsides modules, production, injection and expert risers and umbilicals.

 Dry transports and wet tows of prefabricated structures, for example breakwater or pier caissons, bridge piers and deck sections and tunnel sections.

-Jack-up and semi-submersible rig location moves.
+Our marine surveyors have past experience with Jack-up and semi-submersible rig location moves.

 We have worked with the industry to develop Warranty guidelines tailored to offshore wind farm construction...

 Rigid and flexible pipelines and risers, pipe-in pipe, pipe bundles, tie-ins, landfalls, communications and control cables.

 Marine transportation of pre-assembled modules, towers, vessels, structures and equipment.

 Manifold, wellheads, flowlines and umbilicals, termination and end sleds and assemblies, jumpers and flying leads, subsea equipment modules.

 Including floating dry docks, power generation barges, floating casinos, portainer cranes, damaged ships, and vessels on scrap voyages.